john-arul1/MINICHEM/docs/source/code_structure.rst

 ==============
 The MINICHEM is written in Python 3.7.1.
 However it is also tested with Python >= 3.7.1.
-Main modules of the MINICHEM are given in the Fig. :num:`#code-structure`.
+Main modules of the MINICHEM are given in the :numref:`code-structure`.
 Each of module is explained in the subsequent section.

 .. _code-structure:

 .. figure:: ../_images/code_structure_low_res.png
    :align: center
-   :figclass: align-center

 -------
 Modules